For Dancing & Romancing Since 1892

 ALBERT & LUCKENBACH: ALL IN THE FAMILY

-In 1892, Martinsburg was granted a new post office and a new name.
-Albert and Minnie Luckenbach sold their general store in Luckenbach, TX and moved 20 miles West.
-They opened a new post office, registered as “Albert,” and established its first general store.
-That’s how TWO legendary honky-tonk towns were named after Albert Luckenbach.
+In 1892, Albert and Minnie Luckenbach sold their general store in Luckenbach, Texas and moved twenty miles east to Martinsburg.
+They opened a new post office, registered as “Albert,” and established its first general store, which is now the Icehouse.
+That’s how two legendary honky-tonk towns were named after Albert Luckenbach.
 You can guess which one is our favorite.

 A PRESIDENT’S OLD STOMPING GROUNDS